cerner/bunsen/docs/source/building.rst

 Building Bunsen
 ===============
 Bunsen is built with Apache Maven 3.3 or higher running in an environment with Java 8 or newer.
-Python users will also want to create a virtual environment with at least Python 3.4.
+Python users will also want to create a virtual environment with Python 2.7 or Python 3.4 or newer.

 Simple Builds
 -------------